HRRock/ROCKER-PLAYBOOK/README.md

 ## 1.THE COMPANY

-Welcome to our Rocker center!
+Welcome to our "Rocker center"!

 You probably know this, but I'm saying it again: Rock changes a lot.
 Fast!
 All the time!
 That's what growing things do.
 They change.
 So, we feel that the content we create about ourselves should do the same.